HACManchester/documentation/docs/Workshop_Areas/Lab/biolab-rules.md

-# Manchester Hackspace BioLab BioLab Rules
+# Manchester Hackspace BioLab Rules

 1. Individuals who have not undergone the lab safety induction are only allowed in the lab under the supervision of an individual that has undergone the safety induction.
 2. No food and drink for human consumption is permitted in the lab.